DALLAS – Today in Aviation, Trans World Airlines (TWA) and Ozark Airlines (OZ) announced in 1986 that they would merge.

-A merger had initially been discussed in May 1985 when TW had offered to buy OZ for $21 a share.
+A merger was initially discussed in May 1985 when TW offered to buy OZ for $21 a share.
 This deal saw that figure drop two $19 per share.
 Both carriers had been suffering losses, and speaking at the time of the merger, Icahn said that by combining “two losers, we hope to create one profitable carrier.
 My goal has always been to acquire Ozark and now I have achieved it.”

 Ozark can trace its history back to September 1950, when it started operations with a fleet of three Douglas DC-3s.
 A merger with Central Airlines, which would have created one of the largest regional carriers in the US, fell through in November 1966.

 But the airline continued to expand, joining the jet age in July 1966 when the first of its Douglas DC-9-10s arrived.
 It soon added the larger -30 and -40 series.
 Two Boeing 727-200s were also ordered but never delivered.
 Four McDonnell Douglas MD-82s joined the fleet in 1984.

 In 1985, OZ carried 55 million passengers, serving 65 cities across 25 states.
 It had a fleet of 50 aircraft, comprising McDonnell Douglas DC-9-10/30/40s and MD-82s.